collinedwa/market-app/README.md

 * Ensure requirements are met, and that any preexisting postgres containers are disabled.
 * Open a CLI and navigate to the project's root folder (with docker-compose.yml)
 * Execute the command 'docker-compose up -d'.
-This will download and start the containers as well as initialize the database via [database_init.sql](initdb/database_init.sql)
+This will download and start the containers as well as initialize the database via [database_init.sql](initdb/database_init.sql).
+This step may take some time depending on your connection speed.
 * Confirm that the container is running in Docker
 * Navigate to http://127.0.0.1:5000 and see [How to Use / Frontend Navigation](#howtouse)
 * Alternatively make API calls to http://127.0.0.1:5000